Greet migratory mutton birds on their journey from Alaska, see rare wading birds and feed excitable pelicans on Phillip Island.

-Head to Cape Woolamai's main carpark to witness the spectacle of over a million short-tailed shearwaters (mutton birds) returning to their colony en masse at sunset.
-The birds fly 8,000 kilometres annually from the Alaskan Aleutian Islands to Phillip Island, and between 25 September and late April you can see them return to their burrows after a day out fishing.
+Head to Cape Woolamai's main car park to witness the spectacle of over a million short-tailed shearwaters (mutton birds) returning to their colony en masse at sunset.
+The birds fly 8,000 kilometres annually from the Alaskan Aleutian Islands to Phillip Island, and between late September and late April you can see them return to their burrows after a day out fishing.

 Real birds at Rhyll